cogip/simulation/docs/usage/camera.md

   --help                Show this message and exit.

 Commands:
-  capture    Capture images to be used by the 'calibrate' command info       Get properties of connected cameras
+  calibrate  Calibrate camera using images captured by the 'capture' command capture    Capture images to be used by the 'calibrate' command info       Get properties of connected cameras
 ```